rootjalex/burrito-artifact/README.md

 mkdir results
 ```

-#### Sequential testing
+#### Sequential testing (>24 hours on MacBook Pro M2)
 If you're on a machine with Slurm, skip to the `Parallel Testing` section below.
-Otherwise, run the following commands (NOTE: this will take a very long time.
-On our machine, this takes over 24 hours.):
+Otherwise, run the following commands:
 ```bash
 cd scripts
 python3 partition_testing.py 0 1 &> ../results/out.txt